alex4108/Approova/README.md

 # Running in Development

 The master branch is the latest working copy of the project.
 It should be considered unstable.
+Use a latest [Release](https://github.com/alex4108/Approova/releases) for a stable version.

 * Create a Discord Bot Token as outlined in the [Production Notes](#Production-Notes) section.